stacks-network/stacks/FAQs.md

 Running a Blockstack node keeps you secure by ensuring that your app gets the right names and public keys.
 It's not expensive; it takes as much resources as a Chrome tab.

-### How does Blockstack perform against building apps on Heroku or AWS?

-(coming soon)

 ### Can Blockstack apps scale, given that Blockstack uses blockchains which don't scale that well?

 Yes.
 Blockstack only uses the blockchain for name registration.
 Everything else happens off-chain, so apps work just as fast as they do on the Web.